YOU may be HAVING 'CASUAL' SEX WITHOUT INTENDING TO

 Oxytocin is known as the “love” hormone, and it is true that in women, the release of oxytocin during sex can increase our emotional attachment to a sex partner.
 We also know that oxytocin is released in men during sex, as well as through other forms of physical affection and pleasurable experiences.
 However, unless a man is already emotionally bonded with his partner—a process that requires time and a healthy stock of shared experiences—the effects of oxytocin release in men is unclear.

 There is no scientific evidence that oxytocin released during casual sex—where an emotional attachment has not yet developed—will result in a man becoming further bonded with his partner.
 (In fact, oxytocin’s effect on male behavior is downright confusing and not necessarily loving.)
 If you’ve ever seduced a man in the hope of making him more attached to you, understand that that approach simply doesn’t work.
-(And after reading about the potential for a dopamine crash, I hope you’ll see that “sex for fun” is exceedingly unlikely to lead to a walk down the aisle.)
+And after reading about the potential for a dopamine crash, I hope you’ll see that engaging in casual sex (physical intimacy that is offered to him before he has bonded with you) is exceedingly unlikely to lead to a walk down the aisle.

 So which would you rather experience with your dream guy: the slow build-up of desire… or the letdown of simply reaching the finish line?

-All primary research by Dr. David M. Buss and his lab at the University of Texas.
+All primary research by Dr. David M. Buss / University of Texas

 ROBYN ORIGINALLY CREATED THIS ARTICLE, WITH LOVE, FOR YOURTANGO.